SheepPony/TSSSF-CardMachine-KR/README.md

 The card images and PDFs will be generated under `output/`.

 ## Differences from upstream
+- Korean support and various hacky fixes
-- This code can only generate TSSSF; support for BaBOC, Dominion, etc has been removed.
+- Support for BaBOC, Dominion, etc has been removed.
+This only supports TSSSF.
 - Directory hierarchy was shifted around to my liking.
 - Can generate PDFs of multiple card packs at once.
 - Tried to un-spaghettify the code in general.